ShaunCurtis/Blazr.Invoice/Documents/Aggregates.md

 ## The Aggregate Root

 It's very easy to fall into the trap of making the Invoice the aggregate root.
-In the classic example above that's exactly what we've done.  `InvoiceID`, `InvoiceDate`, `InvoiceAmount` all become properties of the aggregate.
+In the classic implementation that's exactly what's done.  `InvoiceID`, `InvoiceDate`, `InvoiceAmount` all become properties of the aggregate.

-If you step back and apply the *Single Responsibility Principle*  you realise you're giving the aggregate root two responsibilities maintaining the root data and applying the business rules to the whole aggregate.
+I consider this a breach of the *Single Responsibility Principle*.
+The aggregate root two responsibilities: maintaining the root data and applying the business rules to the whole aggregate.

 The aggregate is the fascade for applying consistency/business rules to the objects within the aggregate boundary.

-So in my aggregates, the Invoice is just another object within the aggregate.
+In my aggregates, the invoice is just another object within the aggregate.